tkaratug/eloquent-scope-assertion/README.md

 }
 ```

-Now you can simpify your test coverage in `OrderControllerTest` like so;
+Now you can simplify your test coverage in `OrderControllerTest` like so;

 ```php
 use App\Models\Order;